Gaza war protests in the United States: 2026

+In May 2026, pro-Palestinian protesters gathered outside Park East Synagogue in Manhattan during the “Great Israeli Real Estate Event”, a property exhibition marketing homes in Israel and Israeli settlements in the West Bank.
+They waved Palestinian flags and chanted “There is only one solution, intifada revolution”.
+They also chanted “Death to the IDF” and “It is right to resist, Israel should not exist”.
+The demonstration was described by organizers as opposing the sale of property in Israeli settlements, while some Jewish organizations and commentators criticized some of the slogans.

 Elected officials

 A group of Jewish Voice for Peace protesters, including children of Holocaust survivors, were arrested outside Senator Chuck Schumer's home for protesting against the bombings in Gaza.
 At Brooklyn College, Republican New York City Council member Inna Vernikov of the 48th City Council District was arrested for bringing a gun to a counterprotest at a pro-Palestine rally.

 On October 24, a protest organized by the Bronx Anti-War Coalition took place outside of Rep. Ritchie Torres' office in Fordham, Bronx.
 Nearby, more than 500 pro-Israel protesters, including a large number of students at SAR Academy, organized at nearby Seton Park to support the Congressman's position.

 On December 15, protesters gathered outside Chuck Schumer's office, chanting, "Schumer!
 Schumer!
 You can't hide.
 You're supporting genocide."
 On February 7, 2024, Jewish protesters attempted to block Biden's presidential motorcade from attending a fundraiser with donors.
 On February 15, protesters interrupted Tom Suozzi's victory speech, chanting, "You can't hide!
 You're supporting genocide!"